Historically, what has been the process for naming U.S. Army Installations?

 Naming Army Installations

-AR 1-30 was superseded on 1 February 1972 by AR 1-33, Administration: Memorial Programs.
-This revision retained essentially the same memorialization criteria and the same categories for memorialization, but added a list of appropriate memorialization projects for each category.
+On 8 December 1958 , AR 1-30, Administration: Department of the Army Memorialization Program superseded AR 15-190 , and removed responsibility for naming installations from the Memorialization Board and transferred it to Headquarters, Department of the Army.
+In turn, AR 1-33, Administration: Memorial Programs superseded AR 1-30 on 1 February 1972.
+This revision retained the same memorialization criteria and categories as the previous regulation, but added a list of appropriate memorialization projects for each category.
 For example, it would be appropriate to name a large military installation after a person in category two, while it would be appropriate to name a building or a street after a person in category five.
 The final decision on naming a post was still made by the Headquarters, Department of the Army.
-In the 15 January 1981 revision of AR 1-33, the person responsible for the naming of installations was listed as the Army Chief of Staff.
+The 15 January 1981 revision of AR 1-33 named the Army Chief of Staff as the responsible individual for the naming of installations.

 The current AR 1-33 became effective on 30 June 2006, and redefined and expanded the categories of individuals to be memorialized, and listed appropriate memorialization programs for each category.
 The naming of installations is now the responsibility of the Assistant Secretary of Army (Manpower and Reserve Affairs).
 The Director of the Installation Management Agency is responsible for the naming of streets, buildings, and facilities on all military installations except medical installations, where the Commander of the U.S. Army Medical Command has the approval authority, and on the United States Military Academy, where the Superintendent of the United States Military Academy has the approval authority.